jwsohn612/fairSBP/README.md

 ### Implementation

 Here is an example to implement the main script; running our model (fairSBP) for separation in Scenario II on Adult data where the trade-off parameter is 0.9.
-Note the 'datasets' and 'utils' directories should be appropriately placed.
+Note the 'datasets' and 'utils' directories should be appropriately placed (refer to run_script.py)

 ```console
 my@com:~ $ python run_script.py --data-name adult --fair-type eo --scenario-type 2 --method fairSBP --plambda 0.9